On this page

 The Data Services team provides support and expertise on finding openly licensed data as well as on steps you can take to share your research data openly.
 These steps include making research data openly accessible by organizing, cleaning, and describing it, and then depositing it in an open online repository; and also by using open non-proprietary file formats and an appropriate open license.

-SFU Library is committed to supporting students' academic success while saving them money through the use of Open Educational Resources (OER).
+SFU Library is committed to reducing financial barriers to students' learning and academic success through the use of Open Educational Resources (OER).

 Other Library units supporting open scholarship